 There may have been a time when the iPad was the only tablet available, and this one ended up buying it.
 But not anymore.
-Although Apple was the first company to witness a grand success with a tablet computer device, now there are models from brands like Google, Acer, Asus, and Amazon available, competing with Apple’s iPad dominance.
+Although Apple was the first company to witness grand success with a tablet computer device, now there are models from brands like Google, Acer, Asus, and Amazon available, competing with Apple’s iPad dominance.
 You now have a wide range of new tablets, convertibles, and other innovative devices from a variety of manufacturers available for use.
-It is therefore imperative that you see all the options, functions, and requirements before you decide to buy a Tablet – especially if it’s a Business Tablet you are looking for.
+It is, therefore, imperative that you see all the options, functions, and requirements before you decide to buy a Tablet – especially if it’s a Business Tablet you are looking for.

 Guidelines on how to choose a Business Tablet

 In most cases, the tablet that suits your needs best should be considered for buying.
 Is a 7-inch or 10-inch model right for me?
 Can I buy a cheap tablet and still get a quality device?
 And how much memory and what kind of connectivity (3G/4G/5G) I exactly need?
 All these questions should be considered and answered satisfactorily while buying a tablet.
 These days, many customers are benefiting from new Windows 8 tablets or touch-enabled devices like convertibles.

 As you may know, tablets come in a range of sizes.
 Most like keeping themselves in either the 7-inch or 10-inch camp.
 The smaller tablets appear to be more convenient for carrying around, but larger screens prove thoroughly useful for typing or watching videos.

 The next key issue is to decide what type of internet connection you need for the chosen device.
 All tablets connect to the internet via wi-fi, but some models from certain manufacturers also let you use 5G or 4G mobile internet connections.
 The downside of the latter option is the added cost of mobile internet data.
 So, for most people, wi-fi only tablets, become ideal.